US Covid cases among children have surged to one of its highest rates of the pandemic. Experts warn it may get worse - KTVZ

 From about 38,000 cases a week near the end of July, the week ending August 19 saw more than 180,000 cases in children, the report said.

-The rise has come as 48.4% of the population has yet to be fully vaccinated, according to data from the US Centers for Disease Control and Prevention (CDC).
+The rise has come as 48.4% of the population is yet to be fully vaccinated, according to data from the US Centers for Disease Control and Prevention (CDC), and as the average of daily new reported cases rises to more than 151,000.

 Health experts have been particularly concerned about cases among children as students return to school, many without mask mandates and without access to vaccines.